enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 Elements live in the `app/elements/` folder in the Enhance starter project.

 These elements use the platforms "custom element" API to create components that can be reused anywhere in our app.
-We will look at adding dynamic clientside capabilities to these elements later.
+We will look at adding dynamic client side capabilities to these elements later.
 But in this case we just have HTML, CSS and composability with slots.

 With this element created we can use it in any page by adding `<todo-app></todo-app>`.